Dear Juliette, Tanya & team,

 Day 1 and working hard on floor plans

 So many ideas

 We could not have asked for a more fabulous mix of pupils – friendly, committed and eager to learn.
-Sally, Gemma, Stacey and Alison came along with so many different ideas and four completely different projects to work on.
+Sally, Jen, Stacey and Alison came along with so many different ideas and four completely different projects to work on.
 Someone asked whether they were supposed to design their room in any particular style.
 Absolutely not!
 That is the last thing we would want.
 Our website is overflowing with images of luxury furniture in a whole range of styles but we would never push anyone in a particular direction.
 This Interior Design Course is all about exploring your own ideas and finding your unique style.
 In fact, our instructor Tanya was amazed at the individuality of each of the finished designs.

 Everyone brought their own unique sense of style

 From office to TV room

 Interiors blogger Stacey Sheppard was working on a sleek new garden room to house her office, with a stunning glass-topped desk and chill-out seating (shame the hanging bamboo pod chair wouldn’t fit).
 Interiors journalist Alison Gibb was designing a colourful, cosy living room for someone else – something she said was nerve-wracking as you suddenly realise they might not like it (welcome to the world of interior design).
 Sally wanted to create a calm, contemporary and stylish master bedroom with a soothing colour scheme of warm neutrals.
 And Jen was torn between style and practicality in her family TV room.
 Working with Tanya, she found an oversized, family-friendly, snuggly sofa that still satisfied her stylish streak – and the rest then fell into place.